Energy

 The approved assent from CRMC carries 30 separate stipulations recommended by staff, ranging from the plan to bury the export cable, to environmental compliance, to electromagnetic field monitoring.

 Tuesday’s vote also marked the first real action by the newly reconstituted CRMC executive board.
-In the last month lawmakers confirmed four new members to the council, and re-appointed two veteran members (the seventh member of the council is reserved for a state Department of Environmental Management designee).
+In the last month lawmakers confirmed four new members to the council, and re-appointed two veteran members (the seventh member of the council is reserved for a Department of Environmental Management designee).

 Despite federal hostility, the state-level processes for Revolution Wind vs. SouthCoast Wind were a marked contrast.
 Revolution Wind, which CRMC approved in 2023, took a combined nine hours over multiple hearing dates before council members signed off on the project.